-Academically there’s two modern science labs, a well kitted out DT room, a small cookery room, an ICT suite with touch screen computers plus more computers in the library that rise out of the centre of the desk like you’re in a Bond villain’s lair.
+Academically there’s two modern science labs, a well-kitted out DT room, a very small cookery room, an ICT suite with touch screen computers plus more computers in the library that rise out of the centre of the desk like you’re in a Bond villain’s lair.
 Oh and there’s a music recording facility in Old Bank House with a mixing desk and iMacs to allow pupils to explore the technical side of musical production and editing.

 They also have assemblies every half term (which parents can attend), speech days and special services at St George’s Chapel itself.
-It’s only a short walk to Eton College, so the children get to use its 400-seat Farrer Theatre for large productions.
+It’s only a short walk to Eton College, where the children get to use its 400-seat Farrer Theatre for large productions.

 Windsor Castle is more than a location, it’s also an educational resource, and the school has regular access to the castle’s educational centre, unlocking the castle’s centuries of secrets.

-Proudly non-selective, St George’s achieves academic excellence but more importantly helps guide parents and pupils to senior schools that are snug fit for the kids, feeding into Eton, Bradfield College, Wellington, Benenden, Marlborough, St George’s Ascot, Sir William Perkins, St James’s Ashford, St Mary’s Ascot as well as Holyport College, Windsor Boys and Windsor Girls schools.
+St George’s achieves academic excellence but more importantly helps guide parents and pupils to senior schools that are snug fit for the kids, feeding into Eton, Bradfield College, Wellington, Benenden, Marlborough, St George’s Ascot, Sir William Perkins, St James’s Ashford, St Mary’s Ascot as well as Holyport College, Windsor Boys and Windsor Girls schools.
 If they’re happy, they’ll learn and having great relationships with lots of senior schools is essential these days.

 Where do I begin?!
 It’s location for starters.
 There isn’t another school in the country to be found in a castle *drops mic*.
 The kids are actually pretty casual about it, but parents will enjoy the bragging rights and buzz from speech days and school services that take place in the incredible St George’s Chapel.
 By virtue of its location, it has taught many royal children – Princess Eugenie, Lady Louise Windsor and Viscount Severn.
-You never know Harry and Meghan may choose St George’s too?
-Eek

 There are naval references everywhere and will certainly raise a few eyebrows.
 The Houses are called Rodney, Revenge, Vindictive and Victory – named after famous Royal Naval ships, a nod to the fact that the main building once housed the Naval Knights of Windsor.
 More ship references can be found in the boarding house too.
 Recordings of the sea to send them off to sleep and the shipping forecast at breakfast (I’m joking).

-That said, the musical and intellectual ethos of the school permeates even this early, with the pre-prep and kindergarten annual Nativity show, plus they all learn French and make good use of the school pool with weekly swimming lessons.
+That said, the musical and intellectual ethos of the school permeates even at this early, with the pre-prep and kindergarten annual Nativity show, plus they all learn French and make good use of the school pool with weekly swimming lessons.
 Blimey!